 Choosing strings for different tunings You can use the chart below to work out what gauge of strings to use for different tunings.
 These strings each have a tension of just under 12kg/27lbs when tuned to the given note.
 For instance the optimum gauges for DADF#AD tuning would be .059-.040-.029-.022-.018-.014 instead of .056w-.042w-.032w-.024w-.017-.013 from the GHS true mediums that I put on, but the overall tension works out about the same.
 Try to keep the overall tension below 75kg/165lbs.
-Excess tension will supress the dymanics and very excessive tension can cause damage.
+Excess tension will suppress the dynamics and very excessive tension can cause damage.
 If you want to switch between different tunings you will need to work out a compromise and experiment a bit, but keep an eye on the tensions.
-Here is an excellent string tension calculator that installs on your computer.
-Or you can use the D'Addario tension chart which also has tensions for flatwound strings.
-(Flat wound strings have a dull tone on Weissenborn type guitars, so I recommend that you avoid them) For the long scale guitars, lower the pitch by one semitone. (the G would be F#)
+Here is a string tension calculator that installs on your computer.
+D'Addario has an online calculator or you can use their tension chart.
+Flat wound strings are interesting on resonator guitars but I don't recommend them on mine as they are quite dull.
+For the long scale guitars, lower the pitch by one semitone. (the G would be F#)

 |